nandandkl/floture/README.md

 - Email verification for secure user access.
 - Future-ready for expansion with more flower classes and features.

+> **Note:** Floture currently predicts only **Daisy, Dandelion, Rose, Sunflower, Tulip**.
+Support for more flower types will be added in future updates.

 ## 🌐 Demo

-🔗 Explore the ask-clouds web app by visiting [Floture Live Demo](https://flotur.vercel.app/) in your browser.
+🔗 Explore the floture web app by visiting [Floture Live Demo](https://flotur.vercel.app/) in your browser.

 ## 🛠️ Tech Stack